 12.1.
 The school recognises that short-term stress and worry is a normal part of life and that most pupils will face mild or transitory changes that induce short-term mental health effects.
-Staff are taught to differentiate between 'normal' stress and more persistent mental health problems.
+Staff are taught to have an awareness of between 'normal' stress and more persistent mental health problems.